phongsathorn1/ms-teams-attendance/README.md

 # Microsoft Teams Attendance

-This python script made for calculate the attendance date (duration, joining count, join timestamp, leave timestamp) of student.
+This python script made for calculating the attendance data (duration, joining count, join timestamp, leave timestamp) of students.

 This script is use `date  modified` as end class time.